f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab2.rst

    .. image:: ../images/image110.png

 #.
-From the Primary Local Mirror Adddress drop-down, select the HA VLAN 30 address, and click the "Update" button:
+From the Primary Local Mirror Adddress drop-down, select the HA VLAN 30 address, and click the **Update** button:

    .. image:: ../images/image111.png